ISCOs and the weak gravity conjecture bound in higher derivative theories of gravity: Introduction

+Gauss-Bonnet terms alluded to above are only one set of higher derivative terms and in general, the low energy effective action is expected to have other four derivative terms, with coupling between gauge and gravity fields.
+Following the set up in~\cite{Cremonini:2019wdk}, we study the energy and angular momentum of charged probes in black holes in AdS in higher derivative theories, which depend on several Wilson coefficients.
+In certain specific limits, we obtain the coordinate independent expressions for binding energy of charged probes, which via AdS/CFT gives rise to expression for anomalous dimension of corresponding CFT operators.
+The positivity of the anomalous dimension leads to a bound, which leads us to the WGC bound in higher derivative theories.

 Summary and plan for rest of the paper is as follows.
 In section-(\ref{two}), we derive the d-dimensional expressions for energy and angular momentum of charged particles in a charged Gauss-Bonnet AdS black hole.
-The binding energy of the particles, in particular, is expressed in a coordinate independent manner in certain large radius limit, in terms of the effective AdS length scale $L_{eff}$ in eqn. (\ref{be}).
-We then use AdS/CFT correspondence, to express the binding energy of charged particle motion in small black holes in terms of CFT quantities, which gives the anomalous dimension of boundary operators in eqn. (\ref{ana}), which is found to sign indefinite, as in~\cite{Moitra:2023yyc}.
+The binding energy of the particles, in particular, is expressed in a coordinate independent manner in certain large radius limit, in terms of the effective AdS length scale $L_{\rm eff}$ in eqn. (\ref{be}).
+We then use AdS/CFT correspondence, to express the binding energy of charged particle motion in small black holes in terms of CFT quantities, which gives the anomalous dimension of boundary operators in eqn. (\ref{ana}), which is found to be sign indefinite, as in~\cite{Moitra:2023yyc}.
 The WGC bound follows from demanding positivity of anomalous dimensions and is given in eqn. (\ref{wgc}).
-Section-(\ref{three}) contains a computation of radius of ISCO, which is shown to decrease with the Gauss-Bonnet coupling parameter $\tilde \alpha$.
+We then extend the results to case of more general case of black holes in four derivative theories~\cite{Cremonini:2019wdk}, and obtain a WGC bound given in eqn. (\ref{wgc2}) of section-(\ref{three2}).
+Section-(\ref{three}) contains a computation of radius of ISCO, which is shown to decrease with the Gauss-Bonnet coupling parameter $\alpha$.
 Numerical plots show that the ISCOs stop existing precisely when the increased charge to mass ratio and the WGC bound is met.
 We end with conclusions in section-(\ref{four}).